PatatoBit/LightTouch/README.md

 <br />

-> Created with SvelteKit and TailwindCSS - WIP
+> Created with NextJS,TailwindCSS, and Socket.IO - WIP